Dansby Swanson Preview, Player Props: Cubs vs. Tigers

 Dansby Swanson At The Plate

-- Swanson has driven in a run in 38 games this year (34.9%), including 15 games with more than one RBI (13.8%).
-He has also driven in three or more of his team's runs in four contests.
+- In 34.5% of his games this year, Swanson has had at least one RBI.
+He's picked up more than one in 13.6% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.